-A student must file an Undergraduate Program of Study for graduation within the semester the student earns his or her 87th semester hour.
+A student following the curriculum requirements of the 1994-96 or earlier catalog editions, plus selected students following later editions, must file an Undergraduate Program of Study for graduation within the semester the student earns his or her 87th semester hour.
 The Program of Study guides the student in accomplishing successful completion of degree requirements in a timely manner.
 Students who have not met the above requirement are prevented from further registration.

-Program of Study forms and procedural information are available from the Graduation Section, SSV B113A, or any registrar site.
+Program of Study forms and procedural information are available from the Graduation Section at SSV 140, at any registrar site, or online at www.asu.edu/registrar/forms.